-Vemurafenib is used to treat metastatic melanoma (skin cancer).
+Vemurafenib is also used to treat Erdheim-Chester Disease (a rare blood cancer).

-Vemurafenib is used only if your tumor has a specific genetic marker that your doctor will test for.
+Vemurafenib is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene), for which your doctor will test.

 Vemurafenib may also be used for purposes not listed in this medication guide.

-Vemurafenib is used to treat melanoma, but this medicine can increase your risk of developing other types of skin cancer.
+Vemurafenib is used to treat melanoma, but vemurafenib can increase your risk of developing other types of skin cancer.
 Report any new or worsening skin lesions to your doctor right away.

 Many drugs can interact with vemurafenib.
 Tell your doctor about all your current medicines and any you start or stop using

 You should not use vemurafenib if you are allergic to it.

 To make sure vemurafenib is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 long QT syndrome (in you or a family member); or